willianlim/born2beroot/CentOS.md

 - CentOS — Community Enterprise Operating System — is a free, open source Linux distribution.
 CentOS is functionally compatible with Red Hat Enterprise Linux (RHEL).
 And it's derived from RHEL.
 - CentOS is good for enterprise Linux without the costs of RHEL.
+- CentOS Linux 8, as a rebuild of RHEL 8, will end at the end of 2021.
+CentOS Stream continues after that date, serving as the upstream (development) branch of Red Hat Enterprise Linux.
 </p>

 <h2 id="CentOS vs Debian">